chasefranks/chasefranks.github.io/README.md

 gem install bundler
 ```

-After installing Jekyll and Bundler, getting this site built and running on a local test server is as easy as
+After installing Jekyll and Bundler, getting this site built and running on a local test server is as easy as running

 ```bash
 cd chasefranks.github.io